juhamyllari/pentomino-tiler/README.md

 # Pentomino Tiler
 A Java application that tiles a board with pentominoes!
-(The project is coursework for [TiraLabra](https://github.com/TiraLabra/2018-1))
+Pentomino Tiler has a JavaFX GUI.

-Pentomino Tiler finally has a (very basic) JavaFX GUI.
-It isn't pretty but it works!
+Version 1.0 of Pentomino Tiler has been released.
+The project is coursework for [TiraLabra](https://github.com/TiraLabra/2018-1) and will likely not be updated after the end of October 2018.

 Links to weekly reports:
 * [Week 1](Documentation/Weekly_Report_1.md)